Optimum internet equipment

 Xfinity’s plans don’t offer the same bang-for-your-buck that Optimum’s plans do.
 Xfinity will charge you more for slower internet speeds and slap you with data overage fines.
-Plus, you’ll pay $14 per month for Xfinity’s modem/router combo, instead of $10 per month for Optimum’s.
+Plus, you’ll pay $14 per month for Xfinity’s modem/router combo, getting one for free with Optimum.

 You don’t need all that price gouging.
 Optimum is the better deal.

 While Spectrum offers great value on TV deals, Optimum generally has better internet prices.
 This isn’t true 100% of the time, though—Spectrum includes its modem on many plans and charges $5 more per month for Wi-Fi, compared to Optimum’s free Wi-Fi gateway.

 So while Optimum has a stronger reputation for internet reliability, don’t write Spectrum off, especially if you want an internet and TV bundle.
 For the best deal, be sure to compare Optimum and Spectrum’s bundle prices.

 Unlike Optimum’s other competitors, Frontier Fiber isn’t offering TV plans for new customers right now.
 Still, you might consider Frontier Fiber if you’re in the market for only internet since its plans come with fast upload speeds.

 But be careful.
 While Frontier historically has a better customer service track record than Optimum, we’ve felt burned by Frontier since its 2020 bankruptcy.
 Ask your neighbors with Frontier how their service is before you commit yourself.

 View Frontier plans